Challenge

 • Diverse workflows were supported by a single flexible model rather than per-team workarounds

-• Internal teams started to consolidated onto these dashboards instead of using third-party BI tools, reducing cost and increasing data trust
+• Internal teams started consolidating onto these dashboards instead of using third-party BI tools, reducing cost and increasing data trust